jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (1) The Authority may require the applicant for approval as a test certifier to provide further information in support of the application.
 (2) If the applicant is unable to comply with any requirement of the Authority under subsection (1), the applicant shall inform the Authority of the reasons why the applicant is unable to comply.
 (3) The application shall be considered by the Authority within 20 working days of receipt of all information required under subsection (1) or notification by the applicant under subsection (2) that he or she is unable to comply with a request for further information.
 (4) The Authority shall notify the applicant not less than 10 days before any meeting at which it is intended to consider the application.
-The applicant may, and if the Authority so requires, the applicant shall, appear and be heard at that meeting of the Authority.
+The applicant may, and if the Authority so requires, the applicant shall appear and be heard at that meeting of the Authority.
 (5) After considering an application for approval as a test certifier the Authority shall grant the approval if it is satisfied—
   (a) that the applicant has—
     (i) the prescribed qualifications; and